- What is a Spouse Visa Extension?

-- The Genuine Relationship Requirement
+- Meeting the Genuine Relationship Requirement

-- The Good Character criteria
+- The Good Character Criteria

 - Frequently Asked Questions